 Our ACGME-accredited program is dedicated to the thorough education and training of future pathologists, whether their career paths go into academic pathology, community practice, or industry.
-The program has tracks for traditional four-year integrated training in both anatomic (AP) and clinical pathology (CP), and for three year AP-only training.
+The program has tracks for traditional four-year integrated training in both anatomic (AP) and clinical pathology (CP), and for three year AP-only or CP-only training.
 On occasion by special arrangement, residents who began training elsewhere may be accepted at advanced standing for AP, CP, or for a combined program.
-AP includes experience in autopsy and surgical pathology (including subspecialties of pediatric pathology, gastrointestinal pathology, gynecologic pathology, neuropathology and dermatopathology), forensic pathology, exfoliative and aspiration cytology, and renal pathology.
+AP includes experience in autopsy and surgical pathology (including subspecialties of pediatric pathology, gastrointestinal pathology, gynecologic pathology, neuropathology, hematopathology, and dermatopathology), forensic pathology, exfoliative and aspiration cytology, and renal pathology.
 Immunohistochemistry is routinely used and diagnostic electron microscopy is available as necessary.
 CP includes experience in hematology (including hematopathology crossing lines with anatomic pathology), coagulation, blood bank & transfusion medicine, flow cytometry, immunopathology, clinical chemistry, microbiology, molecular genetic pathology and cytogenetics, toxicology and transplantation (HLA) immunology.
 All residents receive instruction in laboratory management and in pathology informatics (see the syllabus and the accompanying materials).
 Detailed information about rotations and electives are available from the program director or residency coordinator (see contacts below).
 All house staff actively participate in teaching medical students.
 Research and other teaching opportunities are available and encouraged.

 Types and Numbers of Appointments

-There are 12 RRC-approved positions in our integrated AP-CP program, and most of our residents pursue combined AP-CP training.
+There are 12 ACGME RRC-approved positions in our integrated AP-CP program, and most of our residents pursue combined AP-CP training.
 A background in general AP and CP is provided by a series of required rotations totaling 37 months.
 The remaining 11 months are used for elective experiences or research.
 Programs for those admitted with advanced standing are adjusted according to their previous experience.
 Initial rotations emphasize technical skills, methodology, disease mechanisms and the relationship of laboratory measurements to clinical problems, with close supervision by faculty and senior residents.
 Subsequent rotations emphasize skills in consultation, quality assurance, and management, with graded responsibilities.
 Specific learning objectives and laboratory inspection activities help guide the resident in becoming a competent pathologist.

 Stipends and Maintenance